Arithmetic structure of the exceptional set of projections: Introduction

-A fundamental problem in fractal geometry is to determine how the projections affect dimension.
-A classical result in this direction is the following Marstrand projection theorem.
-Suppose that $E\subset \R^2$ is a Borel set, and for $e\in S^1$ denote by $\pi_e$ the orthogonal projection onto $\text{span}(e)$.
+A fundamental problem in fractal geometry is to determine how the projections affect dimension \cite{Falconer2003, Mattila2015}.
+For $r\in \R$ define the projection $\pi_r: \R^2\rightarrow \R$ as $\pi_r(x, y)=x+ry$.
+A classical result is the following Marstrand projection theorem.
+Suppose that $E\subset \R^2$ is a Borel set.

-(1) If $\dim_H E\le 1$, then $\dim_H \pi_e (E)=\dim_H E$ for almost all $e\in S^1$.
+(1) If $\dim_H E\le 1$, then $\dim_H \pi_r (E)=\dim_H E$ for almost all $r\in \R$.

-(2) If $\dim_H E>1$, then $\pi_e(E)$ has positive Lebesgue measure for almost all $e\in S^1$.
+(2) If $\dim_H E>1$, then $\pi_r(E)$ has positive Lebesgue measure for almost all $r\in \R$.

-J. Marstand \cite{Marstrand} proved this projection theorem in the plane; R. Kaufman \cite{Kaufman} showed a simper potential theoretic proof; P. Mattila \cite{Mattila1975} extended Marstrand projection theorem to higher dimensions.
-For more details and connections on projections of fractal sets, we refer to the surveys of P. Mattila \cite{Mattila2017} and K. Falconer, J. Fraser, and X. Jin \cite{Falconer}.
+Marstrand \cite{Marstrand} proved this projection theorem in the plane.
+Mattila \cite{Mattila1975} extended the projection theorem to higher dimensions via Kaufman’s\cite{Kaufman} potential theoretic methods.
+There is abundant literature about various extensions of Marstrand projection theorem, see Falconer, Fraser, and Jin \cite{FFJ} (2015) for more details.